How Ginger Can Help Relieve Menstrual Cramps & Other Period Symptoms

 When it comes to its healing powers, ginger is the sum of its parts.
 Whole ginger is made up of literally hundreds of smaller, active constituents.13 Many of these, such as ascorbic acid, beta-carotene, caffeic acid, capsaicin, curcurmin, gingerol, gingerdiol, gingerdione, limonene, quercetin, and shogal, are strong antioxidants.13

 Supplements containing just one of these smaller compounds are available, and many drugs have attempted to isolate ginger’s single constituents for therapeutic benefit.
 However, the real magic is in the synergy.
-All these smaller players work as team in whole ginger, interacting in infinitely complex ways that make whole ginger that much more powerful.
+All these smaller players work as team in whole ginger, interacting in infinitely complex ways that make the whole root that much more powerful.

 What is Dysmenorrhea?